Web Applications

 Programming test

-• HTML, CSS, JavaScript, PHP
+• Combination of HTML, CSS, JavaScript, PHP.

-• Prepare your own code
+• Prepare your own code.

 Labs Content

-• Revising and extending lecture contents
+• Revising and extending lecture contents.

-• Different levels of difficulty
+• Different levels of difficulty.

-• It is expected not everybody will finish all exercises
+• It is expected not everybody will finish all exercises.

 Demonstration: Developer tools